We make things better with data

 These challenges often stand in the way of answering basic questions.
 Are we having a positive impact?
 How can we improve our services?
 What is the outcome of our policies?
 The Center’s theory of change is that easier access to administrative data and the tools to analyze it will revolutionize the way governments and nonprofits deliver services.

-Praise for the Sorenson Impact Center's Data Science Team
+Praise for the Data Science Team at the Center

 See our Think Tank blog posts to learn more about what our Data Science team is working on: